Scientific: Aloe brevifolia (also known as Aloe brevifolia var. brevifolia)

 USDA 9 (with protection)-11

-Landscape Use: Small scale strongly clumping aloe for textural accent in open partially shaded border areas, small scale ground cover or edging plant for succulent or rock gardens, great patio container plant
+Landscape Use: Small-scale strongly clumping aloe for textural accent in open partially shaded border areas, small scale ground cover or edging plant for succulent or rock gardens, great patio container plant, rock gardens.

-Form & Character: Succulent, clumping, mounding, stiff, tight
+Form & Character: Rosetting, clumping, mounding, stiff, tight and pokey.

-Growth Habit: Evergreen, herbaceous perennial that spreads very slowly by surface stems.
-Foliage might extend to 1' above the ground surface.
+Growth Habit: Evergreen, succulent herbaceous perennial that spreads very slowly by surface stems.
+Foliage might extend to 1 foot above the ground surface.

 Foliage/texture: Basal clumps of succulent, pointed triangular green leaves, strongly serrated.
 Young leaves and leaves that are nutrient or drought stressed have reddish tinge, coarse texture.

-Seasonal color: Brilliantly colored orange flower spikes in fall and late winter/early spring.
+Seasonal color: Brilliantly colored orange flower spikes during fall and late winter/early spring.

 Soil: Tolerant